anya2041/cuda-blurrrr/README.md

 ### Input (For Reference)
 ![Input Sample One](proof_of_execution/Input_img1.jpg)
-*This is a non-blurry, SHARP image.*
+*This is a non-blurry, SHARP image called img1.jpg .*
 ![Input Sample Two](proof_of_execution/Input_img2.jpg)
-*This is a very blurry image.*
+*This is a very blurry image called img2.jpg .*
 ### Output (For Reference)
 ![Output CSV Sample](proof_of_execution/Output_Confirmation_csv.png)
 *Pls read the content of above image to confirm results.*